CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 8. Add roadmap items into the Future Additions Queue before promoting them into active implementation sections.
 9. Update the Change Log whenever a meaningful change is made.
 10. Generate VS Code prompts from this document only after source planning sections are updated.
+11. Prefer integrating updates into the correct standard section instead of appending detached add-on blocks.

 ### Example update requests
 - Update only Change Log + Module 10